small0live/bots-research/README.md

-# Human-bot Teams in GitHub:
+# Human-Bot Teams in GitHub
-# Research Article Supplement

 ## Purpose